Comunidades Latinas Unidas en Servicio Building Comunidad Initiative

 Please share some of the top strengths identified in the community which your project will serve (500 characters)

 • Pueblo—a sense of family or community where we are all in this together and our actions affect one another

 • Orgullo Latino—pride in our culture and history; in the absence of material wealth, Latinos have cultural, family and historical richness that have the potential to impact wellbeing and prosperity

 • Personalismo—a sense that personal relationships matter and are important for social connection

 • Resiliency and Resourcefulness

-The Twin Cities (Minneapolis/St. Paul) of Minnesota, which is located in the USA.
+The Twin Cities (Minneapolis/St. Paul), Minnesota, USA.

 How many months are required for the project idea?
 (500 characters)